blinkoo-it/blinkoo-components-example/angular-example/README.md

-# Blinkoo Feed Angular Example
+# Blinkoo Components Angular Example

 The steps to add the blinkoo feed dependency are: